0xLulz/vZy666/README.md

-- 👋 Hi, I’m @vZy666
+- 👋 Hi, I’m @Occupied
 - 👀 I’m interested in any type of fun development
 - 🌱 I’m currently learning Deep ASM/C
-- 💞️ I’m looking to collaborate on anything / (malware)
+- 💞️ I’m looking to collaborate on anything (malware)
-- 📫 Reach me on discord: vZy#2077
+- 📫 Reach me on discord: Jeffery#8126

+## Current Projects
+Skrillec Discord Bot (All-In-One Moderation)
+Skrillec Botnet

+## Current Team
+Skrillec Security Team

 <!---
 vZy666/vZy666 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.